ryanpeters-MSFT/DotNetModernizationVbd/Authentication/readme.md

 - Authentication and authorization in .NET Core are implemented using middleware components, allowing for greater control and customization in the request pipeline.
 - Middleware components like `UseAuthentication()` and `UseAuthorization()` are used to enable authentication and authorization respectively in the ASP.NET Core application pipeline.

-## Modes of Authentication and Authorization in .NET Core:
+## Modes of Authentication and Authorization in .NET Core

 ### Cookie Authentication
 - This mode relies on encrypted cookies to authenticate users.
 It's commonly used for web applications where users log in with a username and password.